LarsHaalck/CATER/README.md

 Default chunk size is 100 but can be changed in preferences.

 # FAQ:
-## HabiTrack crashed due to memory limits:
+## CATER crashed due to memory limits:
 If memory is full in one of the early stages, try reducing the cache size from 200 to 100 in Tools > Preferences.

 # Download
 ## Using AppImage:
-Download the most recent AppImage from https://github.com/LarsHaalck/habitrack/releases listet under "Assets".
+Download the most recent AppImage from https://github.com/LarsHaalck/cater/releases listet under "Assets".
 You have to "allow executing file as program".
 Right click on AppImage, then select Permissions tabe then select the Execute option.

 ## Building from Source:
 This project has a CMake superbuild structure, where the "root"-CMakeLists.txt lies in the folder `super`.